Chamaemelum nobile: Distribution

 Roman chamomile is native to Western Europe and the northwestern Maghreb, but has been introduced to a variety of areas outside its native range, where it has become naturalised.
 Its native range includes the United Kingdom, Ireland, France, Spain, Portugal, Morocco, Algeria and the Azores.
 In Great Britain, it grows wild in Southern England and portions of Wales – primarily in Cornwall, Dartmoor, the New Forest and the Welsh coastline – with populations found north of Derbyshire considered to be naturalised.

 Conservation

 Chamaemelum nobile is listed as least concern on the Red List but the plant population trend in the UK is decreasing at a significant rate.
 This decline in the Chamaemelum nobile population was caused by the drainage of wet grasslands, decrease in grazing, and the reduction of pasture that was used as arable fields.
 There is speculation that wild plant collecting may also be a cause of this species population decline.

 Although the species population is declining there are a few plants placed in at least one land and water protected area.
-There are no educational awareness programs, international legislations, or international management for this species.
+There is no educational awareness program, international legislation, or international management for this species.